 • Observing and immersing: Seeing reality with fresh eyes, suspending judgment and immersing oneself in the whole system.

 • Letting go: Releasing old mental models, mindsets and world views that will not serve your own innovation intention and process, beginning a period of incubation.

 • Indwelling and illumination: Living in the undertaking, surrendering oneself to the work, retreating and reflecting, being in nature as a portal and receiving illumination – the perception of a new reality, discovering the hidden solution.

 • Crystallizing and Prototyping: Transforming the business problem into an innovative prototype that people will value and cherish.

 • Testing and Verifying: Transforming the new knowledge into useable products, services and strategies.

 Imagine if we could encourage organizations to invest in evolving and shifting their consciousness?
-To disrupt their habitual short term ‘stimulus-response’ ways of operating to seriously connect with, and redefine what value really means in the eyes of current and future users?
+To disrupt their habitual short term ‘stimulus-response’ ways of operating to seriously connect and collaborate with, and redefine what value really means in the eyes of current and future users?

 To find new ways of connecting people as to how their products or services could really make their lives better, connect them to a broader community and to something bigger than themselves?

 Wouldn’t the world be a better place for it?